Hendrix-CS/csci320/projects/webget.md

 ## Alternate Port Numbers

 Regular `http` requests default to port 80, and regular `https` requests default to port 443.
 But sometimes a web server runs on a different port.
-Our program should allow the user to specify an alternative port number, either through the URL or a command-line argument.
+Our program should allow the user to specify an alternative port number through the URL.
 For example:

 ```
 webget https://hendrix-cs.github.io:8888/csci320/projects/webget.html